andrewrichardson701/Stockbase/README.md

 - Name and branding changes to StockBase.
 This might not be the final name.
 - Footer can now be disabled from the $showFoot variable in foot.php - this will likely hidden on final release.
 - Emails now have useful content in them.
 It used to be just numbers but now it gives relevant info.
-- Mysql dumps updated.
+- MySQL dumps updated.

 </details>
 <details>
 <summary><h3>0.2.0-beta</h3></summary>
 <h4>Beta release 0.2.0, based on initial feedback.</h4>

-- Corrected the url redirects when a user tries to reach a page without being logged in.
+- Corrected the URL redirects when a user tries to reach a page without being logged in.
 Logging in now redirects to the correct page.
 - Removed the title and welcome message from the index page and cablestock pages.
 - Moved the title into the Nav bar and linked it to the index page.
-- Corrected the issue with the offset being negative when no items are found on the index sql query.
+- Corrected the issue with the offset being negative when no items are found on the index SQL query.
 Negative numbers now default to 0.
 - Back button removed from the nav.
-This was creating loops where you couldnt actually go back.
+This was creating loops where you couldn’t actually go back.
 - Changed the icon in the clear button to be the fa-ban icon and rotated it 90degrees
 - Changed the serial number so it can now be copied but this may be going later down the line
 - Stock page now allows you to edit individual rows in the item table.
 This allows the adding of new serial numbers which were missed.
-- Images can be permenantly deleted from the admin page
+- Images can be permanently deleted from the admin page
 - Cable stock now relates to shelves rather than just sites.
 This is now added correctly too.
 - Stock page now hides irrelevant info for cables.
 - Less important info is now under the "more info" section on the stock page.